What is a Cleanser?

 - Read product reviews about the cleanser you’re planning to purchase.

 Cleansers are very useful in keeping the skin clean and it is actually an important part of acne treatment and prevention.
-However, it is critical to choose a cleanser carefully and this may involve some trial and error with a couple of formulations.
+However, it is critical to choose a best cleanser carefully and this may involve some trial and error with a couple of formulations.
 Just remember the tips mentioned in this article for choosing the right cleanser and you will most likely have no problem.
 If you have highly sensitive skin, finding a cleanser is more difficult so it would be best to consult a skin care professional.